Choral Exhibition and Organ Scholarships

 Students who do not receive an academic offer from Cambridge cannot be considered for a Choral Award.
 Offer-holders who ticked the box expressing an interest in a Choral Award will automatically be invited to audition.
 Audition dates (sometime between late January and late March) will be advertised widely after all offers have been made.
 Students who are offered a place to study at Clare College but are not successful in gaining a Choral Award at Clare will be able to audition for a Choral Award at another College.
 If possible, and where it is seen to be in the interests of the student, an offer of a Choral Award from another College will be accompanied by an academic offer transferred from Clare College (no further interviews will take place).

 Organ Scholarships involve the playing of a set piece, a second piece (own choice), a sight- reading test, transposition of a hymn, ear tests, the conducting of a short choir practice, and some accompanying tests.

 Cambridge Inter-Collegiate Organ and Choral Scholarships Open Days 2012

 Cambridge University Faculty of Music will be running Open Days for those considering applying for Organ or Choral Scholarships.
-The Organ Scholarships Open Day will take place on Tuesday 1 and Wednesday 2 May 2012; the Choral Awards Scholarship Open Day will also take place on Thursday 3 May 2012.
-To find out more information and to book a place on one or both of these days, please contact the Secretary to the Choral Awards Competition, David Skinner on 01223 761563 or email him on: email@example.com
+The Organ Scholarships Open Day will take place on Tuesday 11 and Wednesday 12 February 2014; the Choral Awards Scholarship Open Day will also take place on Saturday 3 May 2014.
+To find out more information and to book a place on one or both of these days, please contact the Secretary to the Choral Awards Competition, Daniel Trocmé-Latter on 01223 747171 or email him on: email@example.com

 Precise details about the applications process for those wishing to apply for these awards can be found in the undergraduate prospectus.
 A Music Awards booklet can be obtained from the University website.